 Your parent has probably been smoking for quite some time.
 The thought of quitting has undoubtedly crossed their minds and several unsuccessful attempts have been made.
 They know the consequences of smoking, but just don’t think that they have what it takes to get through the withdrawal period and make it to the other side.
 Fortunately, you, as a family caregiver, are in a great position to help them get over the hump and make this attempt their final and successful one to living a smoke-free life.

-- Their heart rate drops to normal 20 minutes after quitting.
+- Heart rate drops to normal 20 minutes after quitting

 In addition to these changes, one’s energy increases dramatically and the quality of one’s sleep also improves.